tkShir/Stignal/README.md

 TODO:

-Function to send IP packets.
+Function to send IP packets containing stegotext.

-Function to recieve IP packets.
+Function to recieve IP packets and extract the stegotext, so that we can operate on it.

 Finding a deterministic neural networking model to be exchanged.